EmeryP/cookie-stand/README.md

 # Cookie-Stand
-The salmon cookies website was created to track sales figures for a local cookie store startup called Pat's Salmon Cookies.
+The salmon cookies website was created as a tool to track daily sales figures across multiple store locations for a fictitious cookie store startup called Pat's Salmon Cookies.
+Visit the `sales` page to view the sales figure tracker.

 ### Getting Started
 * Fork and clone this repo to your local machine